emmanuelkalunga/CRISP-DM-assessment/README.md

 Submit the commented code (A python notebook would be ideal) including explanations on choices made.

-There is no right or wrong, the submition will be evaluated more on the general understanding of machine learning along the CRISP-MD process, than on the prediction accuracy (though a good ML will result in a adequate prediction accuracy)
+There is no right or wrong, the submission will be evaluated more on the general understanding of machine learning along the CRISP-MD process, than on the prediction accuracy (though a good ML will result in a adequate prediction accuracy)
 The main focus of the evaluation will be around the following points:

 * Quality of the resulting algorithm (i.e. feature engineering and classification model):